rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 "Rajat, grow up.
 You are working on Hinton's GLOM.
 GLOM= Geoff's Last Original Model.
 Shift all this non-technical stuff to your blog post.
 Be professional.
 How many times do I have to tell you?
 As always, you keep complaining and never listen.
 I am really worried about your research" says Dr Yogesh, as he `suits up' for his class.
 I can't help it, but he reminds me of barney in "How i met your mother" .

 You know what? he really takes all this stuff seriously.
 A lot of people are excited for computer vision after all.
 From outside, he is such a cutie-pie and an amazing teacher.
-Behind the scenes, he is a big godzilla who frequently unleashes his wrath upon little godzilla like me.
+Behind the scenes, he is a big godzilla who frequently unleashes his wrath upon little godzillas like me.

 As I gather my wits by what just happened, he swivels on his chair.
 Wheeeee.
 His desk is 45 degrees away from where I am s(h)itting, but within a constant slapping radius.
 Openreview is open on his screen for his review.
 He clicks a button and sends someone's paper back to where it came from.
 Shooooo.